Internship Program

 Steps for Undertaking an Internship for HIST 398 credit:

 - Contact institutions about possible internships.
 Look at the list of institutions below and the blog of where students are currently (and have in the past) interned.
 Please note students are not limited to that list and can work with any institution as long as the internship project has a historical component to it.
-Contact institutions directly, introducing yourself, attaching your resume, and asking to arrange an interview or meeting to discuss an internship.
+Reach out to institutions directly, introduce yourself professionally by email.
+Attach your resume and ask if internships are available and, if so, would it be possible to meeting to discuss an internship.

-- Submit the signed contract for review to the History Department Internship Coordinator, Dr. Patricia Mooney-Melvin, via email (pmooney@luc.edu) or in person to the History Department Office, Crown Center 523.
+- Email the signed contract for review to the History Department Internship Coordinator, Professor Brad Hunt, via email (dhunt1@luc.edu) or in person to the History Department Office, Crown Center 510.
 Upon approval of the contract, you will be enrolled in HIST 398.

 - Get to work!
 Interns should plan on committing 5 hours a week to the institution; should write a weekly blog post (1–2 paragraphs) documenting her or his experience.
 Describe the history and work of the institution, the tasks undertaken, and problems encountered and how they are being solved.
 Students should be in touch with the History Department Internship Coordinator in the event that any issues arise.